AlenAlic/DANCE/README.md

 When prompted, paste the password and press Enter.

+### Backups
+The cronjobs scripts have been generated in the `DANCE/cron/` folder.

+To set the automatic backups, open the cronab:

+    crontab -e

+Append the following to the file:

+    MAILTO=""

+    0 * * * * ~/DANCE/cron/backup

 #### Set up admin account for website
 Before you can log in to the site, you will need to create the admin account (and floor manager account) through the shell: